-— White Cattle and Black Stone —
+— White Cattle and Black Roofs —

 Also called: PURA GUNUNG RAUNG

-Location: In Taro village
+Location: In Taro village, north of Ubud.

 Map: Taro, Tegallalang, Gianyar, Bali, Indonesia